-The following steps should be taken when reporting a CHOW:
+The following steps must be taken when reporting a CHOW:

-- Notify the Provider Enrollment Unit in writing 60 days prior to the anticipate date of the CHOW and include the seven-digit Medicaid ID number and other identifying information. - For providers who are enrolled to participate in the Medicare Program, notify DHH Health Standards 60 days prior to the anticipated date of the CHOW. - For providers who submit cost reports, notify the Rate Setting and Audit Section 60 days prior to the anticipated date of the CHOW. - Submit the completed enrollment application and the required documentation to the Provider Enrollment Unit immediately after the CHOW occurs.
-For those providers who are enrolled to participate in the Medicare Program, CMS approval must be received prior to submitting the application to the Provider Enrollment Unit.
-The new provider agreement is subject, but not limited to prior statements of deficiencies cited by BHSF including plans of compliance and expiration dates.
+- 1. Notify the PEU, in writing, 60 days prior to the anticipated date of the CHOW.
+Include the seven-digit Medicaid ID number and other identifying information; - 2.
+For providers who are enrolled to participate in the Medicare program, notify LDH Health Standards 60 days prior to the anticipated date of the CHOW; - 3.
+For providers who submit cost reports, notify the Rate Setting and Audit Section 60 days prior to the anticipated date of the CHOW; and - 4.
+Submit the completed enrollment application and the required documentation to PEU immediately after the CHOW occurs.
+For those providers who are enrolled to participate in the Medicare Program, CMS approval must be received prior to submitting the application to PEU.
+The new provider agreement is subject, but not limited to prior statements of deficiencies cited by BHSF, including plans of compliance and expiration dates.